Even the complimentary pretzels tasted like guilt.

 "Splashed across page six.
 I can just imagine what they're going to write about me.
 The Dragon Lady.
 Career-Obsessed.
 Snow Queen Drives Away Another Mr. Priestly.
 Rupert Murdoch should cut me a check for all the papers I sell for him.
 Anyway, I don't really care what anybody writes about me.
 But my girls, I just… it's just so unfair to the girls, it's just… another disappointment.
 Another letdown.
 Another father… figure."
 The empty laugh that echoed off the end of that word tugged at Andy's heart.
 "Gone.
 Anyway, point is… The point is."
 Miranda drew in another soul-deep breath.
 "The point is we really need to figure out where to place Donatella because she's barely speaking to anyone."

-Andy felt a chill race down her spin when Miranda turned her words immediately back to work.
+Andy felt a chill race down her spine when Miranda turned her words immediately back to work.
 She couldn't change gears that way, that fast.
 Not when Miranda was sitting there in front of her, looking two minutes away from fresh tears even with the edge of steel in her eyes.
 "I'm so sorry Miranda.
 If you want me to cancel your evening I can."
 With this on top of the half-forgotten Emily situation, it seemed like the least she could offer.
 What she really wanted to offer was a hug, but despite the intimate revelation of mere moments before, this was work, now, and Andy had to play by the rules.

 "Don't be ridiculous.
 Why would we do that?"